 Loan Application - A separate loan application is required annually for the Federal Direct Loan or the PLUS loan.
 First-time borrowers are required to complete online entrance counseling and a Master Promissory Note (MPN).
 The MPN remains active for 10 years and does not need to be renewed annually.
-An Annual Student Loan Acknowledgement must be completed each year a federal student loan is accepted.
-All documents may be completed at studentaid.gov/h/complete-aid-process
+An Annual Student Loan Acknowledgement may be completed and is encouraged.
+All documents may be completed at studentaid.gov/h/complete-aid-process studentaid.gov/n/complete-aid-proc